Yuragy/Payment-Processing-Switcher/README.md

 	- Windows Defender bypass (in-memory driver patching)
 	- Allow malware to operate at kernel level and avoid removal.

-5. Bootkit/Injector DLL

-The program complex consists of two components:
+5. Bootkit/Injector DLL: program complex consists of two components:
 	- An agent on the target device.
 	- A web interface to control the bots and automatically inject the DLL into the process on the server.

-6. List of processes on processing servers:
+7. List of processes on processing servers:

 ### AIX/Linux:
 	- Transaction Processing: